athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 [4] If you don't know your edge, you're probably the sucker at the table.

-[5] An angel's job is to see deals, evaluate deals, win deals and help deals.
+[5] An angel's job is to see companies, select investments, win allocations and help founders.
 I'd rate myself average, good, good and above-average on those 4 competences, respectively.
-I think this works (though see a counterpoint to the "win" rating in section 13).
+I think this works.
+(Though see a counterpoint to the "win" rating in section 13).

 [6] Yes, the world needs another hot take on tech valuations.